jenyu7/dwsource/lct-4.md

-## Tuesday, 10/10 If you don't pay attention you'll get into a heap of trouble! by William Hong
+## Tuesday, 10/10 and Wednesday 10/11 If you don't pay attention you'll get into a heap of trouble! by William Hong
 **Tech News:** [More Governments Test Out Cryptocurrency](http://www.investopedia.com/news/more-governments-test-out-cryptocurrencies/)

 ### AIM: If you don't pay attention you'll get into a heap of trouble!